st4add/checkout-platform-task/README.md

 For the lambda function I have chosen to use a source file rather than a docker image for simplicity as there are no requirements where we may need to run the function in other environments.
 Lambda functions using docker images are also more prone to cold start delays and add an additional requirement of an artifact store like AWS ECR.

 I have also utilised the AWS Lambda module for simplicity of deployment, by setting the publish value to true we can ensure proper versioning of the lambda function each time we push a change.

+If increased performance is required the lambda function can be set to included provisioned concurrency decreasing latency in the response after invoking the function.

+### Security
+Through OIDC and service roles only granting access to the services they need to it adheres to the principle of least privilege.

+The usage plan and API Key requirement also secures our api gateway and mitigates the risk of exploits and unwanted AWS Costs.